Minimal networks for sensor counting problem using discrete Euler calculus: Discrete Euler calculus for functions on posets

 Now we recall our setting of sensor networks for enumerating targets by Euler calculus.
-We refer the readers to the previous paper \cite{Tan16} for the details.
 For an acyclic network $P$, assume that finite targets lie on the network.
 These are regarded as a discrete subset $T$ in the Hasse diagram (one-dimensional simplicial complex) of $P$.
 Examples include line breakage points, bugs or errors, and traffic jams.

 Each node is equipped with a sensor detecting targets lying on a lower position than itself.
-In other words, each sensor at a node $x \in P$ can count the number of targets in the prime ideal $P_{\leq x}=\{y \in P \mid y \leq x\}$.
+In other words, each sensor at a node $x \in P$ can count the number of targets lying on the prime ideal $P_{\leq x}=\{y \in P \mid y \leq x\}$ and lines spanning nodes in this ideal.
 It returns the {\em counting function} $h$ on $P$ given by $h(x)$ as the number of targets detected by the sensor at $x$.
 An {\em acyclic sensor network} consists of a triple $(P,T,h)$: the underlying finite poset $P$, the set of targets $T$ lying on $P$, and the counting function $h$ on $P$ obtained by the sensors detecting the targets.

-Our main result in \cite{Tan16} was to show that the number of targets can be computed from the Euler calculus of the counting function.
-This is a combinatorial analog of the work of Baryshnikov and Ghrist \cite{BG09}.
+One of main results in \cite{Tan16} was to show that the number of targets can be computed from the Euler calculus of the counting function, as a combinatorial analog of \cite{BG09}.

-\begin{theorem} Let $(P,T,h)$ be an acyclic sensor network.
+\begin{theorem}[Theorem 4.1 of \cite{Tan16}] Let $(P,T,h)$ be an acyclic sensor network.
 The number of targets $T^{\sharp}$ is equal to the Euler calculus of the counting function:

 \end{theorem}

 Let us consider the following example.

 \begin{example} A counting function $h$ on an acyclic sensor network is described on the following Hasse diagram of a poset $P$: